jlombino/dsc-phase-2-project-v2-3/README.md

 <h2>Best Model</h2>
 The third and best model condisered most features and applied transformations to some before using them to estimate price.<br>
 This model had a Pearson Coefficient of 0.779 on the train data and 0.783 on the test data.<br>
-This model predicted the log of price instead of price so the RMSE is not applicable.<br>
+This model had an RMSE of approximately $160,000.<br>
 Coefficients can be found in my <a href= https://github.com/jlombino/dsc-phase-2-project-v2-3/blob/main/Final_Notebook.ipynb>Jupyter Notebook</a>